seb-ma/qmk_firmware/users/seb-ma/readme.md

 The follower screen is used to display fun animations.
 Animations may be included simultaneously and cycle throw with the key C_OLED2_ANIMATION_CYCLE.
-!> The cycle can only work with a modification in transport layer in QMK core.
+!> The cycle can only work with custom transport enabled.

 #### Bongo cat